-The foundation should be sufficient to absorb any vibration and to form a permanent, rigid support for the baseplate.
+The foundation should be sturdy enough to absorb any vibration and to form a permanent, rigid support for the baseplate.
 This is important to maintain the correct alignment of the direct connected unit.
 A concrete foundation on a solid base is satisfactory.
-Foundation bolts of the proper size should be embedded in the concrete located as indicated on the outline drawing.
+Foundation bolts of the proper size should be embedded in the concrete.